 - 1. You must be a current or former foster student who: - was in foster care on your 18th birthday and aged out at that time; OR - was adopted from foster care with the adoption finalized AFTER your 16th birthday; OR - remains in foster care and have completed a secondary education; OR - will have your foster care case closed between the ages of 18 and 21. - 2.
 You must be a U.S. citizen or qualified non-citizen. - 3.
-Your personal assets (bank account, car, home, etc.) are worth less than \$10,000. - 4.
-You must be at least 18 but younger than 21 to apply for the first time.
-You may reapply for ETV funds, if you have a current grant, up to the age of 23. - 5.
+You may reapply for ETV funds, if you have a current grant, up to the age of 26. - 4.
 You must have been accepted into or be enrolled in a degree, certificate, or other accredited program at a college, university, technical, vocational school.
 To remain eligible for ETV funding, you must show progress toward a degree or certificate.